githubcyclist/battle-kingdoms-untoldlegends/README.md

 2. Clone or download the repo.

-3. Open the "builds" folder.
+3. Open the "rel" folder.

 4. Open a command prompt or terminal and run the command: "java -jar (latest version).jar"